Meet the Kala The Arts Team

 Manisha Tank

-Award winning presenter Manisha Tank originally from Southampton, has more than 20 years broadcast experience having worked for Reuters, the BBC and CNN International.
+An award winning presenter Manisha Tank originally from Southampton, Manisha has more than 20 years’ broadcast experience having worked for Reuters, the BBC and CNN International.
 Managing a portfolio of blue chip clients, she hosts TV, radio, podcasts and large scale live events across the Asia Pacific, Middle East and UK, both in person and virtually.
-Manisha developed a strong interest in Indian classical dance whilst at Sixth form college.
+At college she developed an interest in Indian classical dance.
 Encouraged by her mother, she went on to try different styles including Kathak, before meeting Sushmita Pati to learn Odissi.
 Despite moving countries multiple times and now residing in Singapore, Manisha has managed to take part in classes and continues to support Sushmita’s work at Kala the Arts.

 Manisha Tank, Honourary Adviser at Kala The Arts.